mridul037/mridul037/README.md

 **Quote of the hour:**

-The entire history of software engineering is that of the rise in levels of abstraction.
+Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.

-~ Grady Booch
+~ Fred Brooks
 <pre>

 </pre>